k2view-academy/K2View-Academy/articles/99_Broadway/16_broadway_flow_overview.md

 # Broadway Flow Overview

-A **Broadway Flow** is a major Broadway object and represents a business process.
-A flow acts as a graph or a tree and is built in several [Stages](/articles/99_Broadway/19_broadway_flow_stages.md) where each Stage includes one or more [Actor](/articles/99_Broadway/03_broadway_actor.md).
+A **Broadway Flow** is a core Broadway object that represents a business process.

+Binding other objects into the same flow, a Broadway flow acts as a graph or a tree and is built from several [Stages](/articles/99_Broadway/19_broadway_flow_stages.md) where each Stage includes one or more [Actor](/articles/99_Broadway/03_broadway_actor.md).
--  Stages are executed individually from left to right.
+-  Stages are executed consecutively from left to right.
 -  Actors in each Stage of the flow are executed top-down.

 ### Simple Flow